MavapeGZ/MavapeGZ/README.md

 I'm a Computer Engineering degree student in Univertity of Vigo.
 I'm also working at [Balidea](https://www.balidea.com/) as a Junior Web Developer.
 Since I love this field, I'm part of [Auria Technologies](https://auria.gal/), a non-profit organization focused on programming a driverless car to participate in formula student competitions.

-My main programming languages and platforms are: Java, Python, HTML, JavaScript, CSS, C++, C# and Struts2.
+My main programming languages and platforms are: Java, Python, HTML, JavaScript, CSS, C++, C#, Processing and Struts2.

 ***